 The colours used in Alan Kitching’s Performance Timeline echo both the colours of the landscape, and the colours of our 20th Century theatrical posters.
 Courtesy of Alan Kitching Studio

 We’re also celebrating Cornwall by using local natural materials.
 Sections of the warm oak cladding wood used throughout the auditorium have been repurposed from a replica bronze age boat, originally built as part of a research project involving the University of Exeter and the National Maritime Museum Cornwall in Falmouth.

-Image taken during the transformation of Hall for Cornwall, 2019.
-Visible among the granite arches are elements which tell the story of City Hall's past lives.
+The image was taken during the transformation of Hall for Cornwall, 2019.
+Visible among the granite arches are elements that tell the story of City Hall’s past lives.

 “Without the Hall for Cornwall, the region’s creative spirit, energy and drive would be drastically affected.
 A region like this without a theatre to serve it would be a travesty.” – Derek Jacobi

 Over the next five years, we’re looking forward to welcoming 300,000 people a year through our doors and reaching out to support our communities, including encouraging 50,000 young people to shine on and off stage and preparing them for tomorrow’s world.

 “My daughter’s main love of life is her drama and music and experiencing shows at Hall for Cornwall has brought it out.
 People don’t judge you in the theatre, it is where she can be herself.”
 (Abby – parent of young girl from Cornwall Accessible programme).